terryoy/terryoy.github.io/_content/guides/2014/using-ctypes-to-wrap-c-library.md

 1804289383
 >>> libc.atoi("12345")
 12345
+>>> libtest = ctypes.CDLL('./test.so') # you can also load the shared library by location, but you cannot load static library

 >>> from ctypes.util import find_library # if you need to find the library name
 >>> find_library('c')